Anne Zohra Berrached: Career

-In February 2016 Anne Zohra Berrached presented her second film, 24 Wochen (24 Weeks), at competition of the 66th Berlinale.
-The movie is about a pregnant comedian (Julia Jentsch) and her husbands (Bjarne Mädel) decision over a legal abortion for their unborn child diagnosed with down syndrome.
-This was the first breach of the topic of legal late term abortion in cinema and was considered taboo for over 90% of women in Germany facing a similar situation.
+In February 2016, Berrached presented her second film, 24 Wochen (24 Weeks), at the 66th Berlin Film Festival.
 24 Weeks was her final degree project before she graduated from film school.
-As being the only German film in competition, 24 Weeks received the award of Guild German Filmartist (Gilde Deutscher Filmkunsttheater) for best picture.
-24 Weeks was also honoured with the Silver Lola of Best German Film 2017 at the German Film Awards.
+The movie is about a pregnant comedian (Julia Jentsch) and her husband (Bjarne Mädel) deciding over a legal abortion for their unborn child diagnosed with down syndrome.
+This was the first film to address the topic of legal late-term abortion and was considered taboo for over 90% of women in Germany facing a similar situation.
+The film received the Guild German Filmartist (Gilde Deutscher Filmkunsttheater) award for best picture and the Silver Lola for Best German Film at the 2017 German Film Awards.

-In 2021 alongside M. Night Shyamalan and Connie Nielson, Berrached was appointed to the international jury of the main competition at Berlinale and 2018 appointed in the international jury of the 53rd Chicago Film Festival.
+In 2018, she was appointed to the international jury of the 53rd Chicago Film Festival.
+In 2021, alongside M. Night Shyamalan and Connie Nielson, she was appointed to the international jury of the main competition at the Berlin International Film Festival.

-Her third feature film, Die Welt wird eine andere sein (international title: Copilot), was funded in part by the coveted Arte Grand Accord grant.
-The movie were shot in the U.S. state Florida and Lebanon.
-In 2021, she received an invitation to the Panorama section of the Berlinale.
-The relationship drama is based on the biography of Lebanese terrorist Ziad Jarrah.
-With an estimated budget of six million euros, the film was the largest feature Berrached has directed to date, winning the first prize in the Feature Film Competition and the Popular Jury of the prestigious Italian Lucca Film Festival and Europa Cinema.
+Her third feature film, Die Welt wird eine andere sein (international title: Copilot), was funded in part by the Arte Grand Accord grant.
+Filmed in Florida and Lebanon, the relationship drama is based on the biography of Lebanese terrorist Ziad Jarrah.
+With an estimated budget of six million euros, the film was the largest feature Berrached has directed to date.
+The film was selected for the Panorama section of the 2021 Berlin International Film Festival.
+It won the first prize in both the Feature Film Competition and the Popular Jury Competition at the 2021 Lucca Film Festival.

-Berrached directed a total of three episodes of the ARD television crime series Tatort.
+She directed three episodes of the ARD television crime series Tatort.
 Tatort: Der Fall Holdt reached an audience of 10.22 million viewers when it was first broadcast in 2017.

-Berrached has taught directing workshops for the Goethe-Institut in Cairo, several ones in Mexico for the Festival International de Cine de Guadalajara, and in Germany at the Filmakademie BW.
+Berrached has taught workshops on directing for the Goethe-Institut in Cairo, the Festival International de Cine de Guadalajara in Mexico and the Filmakademie Baden-Württemberg in Germany.

 She lives and works in Berlin.